McRonald2/FashionMNIST/README.md

 ## api and web applicaion

-`web_app.py`: Create a web application based in REST api.
+`web_app.py`: Create a web application based on REST api.

 `app.py`: Create a REST api without the web stuff.